-If you’re like us, your makeup goes on your skin day in and day out.
-Even if it’s just a touch-up with concealer, a light brush of a finishing powder, or a swipe of mascara, it’s so important to know what these products are actually made of.
-A quick check of the ingredient list can reveal some unsavory chemicals and additives that you actively avoid in other areas of your life.
-But makeup tends to be one of those things we overlook in terms of potential exposure to toxins.
+Do you put makeup on your face day in and day out?
+Even if it’s just a touch-up with concealer, a light brush of a finishing powder, or a swipe of mascara, it’s important to know what these products are actually made of.
+A quick check of the ingredient list can reveal a long list of chemicals and additives that you’d actively avoid in other areas of your life.
+But makeup tends to be a sneaky source of potential toxin exposure.

 Step 1: Toss products with the following ingredients in the bin, as they have been shown to have developmental and reproductive toxicity.

-Parabens, Octinoxate, Ethylene oxide, Hydroquinone, Nitrosamines, Acrylamide, Retinoids, Siloxanes and methicones, dibuty phthalate (primarily in nail care products), and lead.
+- Parabens, Octinoxate, Ethylene oxide, Hydroquinone, Nitrosamines, Acrylamide, Retinoids, Siloxanes and methicones, dibutyl phthalate (primarily in nail care products).

-It’s good to note that lead is not incorporated purposefully into any products, but is often present in common cosmetics as a result of contamination from added pigments.
-To avoid this, look for naturally pigmented lipsticks or blushers or purchase from small batch companies that take specific measures against contamination.
+- Lead is another (surprising) thing that you want to look out for.
+It’s not purposefully incorporated into products, but it can be present in some cosmetics as a result of contamination from added pigments.
+To avoid this, look for naturally pigmented lipsticks or blushers.

-Step 2: For an extra deep cleanse, and for the protection of your overall health, you’ll want to toss any products that contain these chemicals as well.
+Step 2: For an even deeper cleanse, you can toss any products that contain these chemicals as well:

-BHA, added frangrances, 1,4-dioxane, Sodium laureth sulfates, Triclosan, Carbon black, Coal tar (look for “CL######”), and Formaldehyde releasers (look for methenamine, quaternium-15, and ureas)
+- BHA, added fragrances, 1,4-dioxane, Sodium Laureth sulfates, Triclosan, Carbon black, Coal tar (look for “CL######”), and Formaldehyde releasers (look for methenamine, quaternium-15, and ureas)